-I have not received a written response from you / I have now received a letter from you dated (insert the date), the contents of which I have noted. (delete either sentence as appropriate)
+I have not received a written response from you / I have now received a letter from you dated ...... (insert the date), the contents of which I have noted. (delete either sentence as appropriate)

-In the circumstances, and after further consideration of the Head Teacher's report, I have determined that the decision to withdraw permission for you to come onto school premises should be confirmed/extended. (delete as appropriate).
-I am therefore instructing that until (insert date) you are not to come onto the premises of the school without the prior knowledge and approval of the Head Teacher.
+In the circumstances, and after further consideration of the head teacher's report, I have determined that the decision to withdraw permission for you to come onto school premises should be confirmed/extended. (delete as appropriate) I am therefore instructing that until ...... (insert date) you are not to come onto the premises of the school without the prior knowledge and approval of the head teacher.
 If you do not comply with this instruction I may arrange for you to be removed from the premises and prosecuted under Section 547 of the Education Act 1996.
 If convicted, you are liable to a fine of up to £500.

-Notwithstanding this decision, the Head Teacher and staff at (insert name) school remain committed to the education of your child/children (delete as appropriate), who must continue to attend school as normal (insert in the case of a primary school: under the arrangements set out in my previous letter).
+Notwithstanding this decision the head teacher and staff at (insert name) school remain committed to the education of your child/children (delete as appropriate), who must continue to attend school as normal insert in the case of a primary school: under the arrangements set out in my previous letter.

-The Local Authority/ Governing Body (delete as appropriate) will take steps to review the continuance of this decision by (give date).
-When deciding whether it is necessary to extend the withdrawal of permission to come onto the school's premises, the Local Authority/ Governing Body (delete as appropriate) will take into account the extent of your compliance with the decision, any appropriate expressions of regret and assurances of future good conduct received from yourself, and any evidence of your co-operation with the school in other respects.
+The authority/ governing body (delete as appropriate) will take steps to review the continuance of this decision by (give date).
+When deciding whether it is necessary to extend the withdrawal of permission to come onto the school's premises, the authority/ governing body (delete as appropriate) will take into account the extent of your compliance with the decision, any appropriate expressions of regret and assurances of future good conduct received from yourself and any evidence of your co-operation with the school in other respects.

-(Include where the incident has arisen within the context of a parental complaint against the school)
+(Include where the incident has arisen within the context of a parental complaint against the school:)

-Finally, I would advise you that I have asked the Head Teacher to ensure that your complaint (give brief details) is considered under the appropriate school procedure.
-You will be contacted about this by the school in due course.
+Finally I would advise you that I have asked the head teacher to ensure that your complaint (give brief details) is considered under the appropriate school procedure.
+You will be contacted about this by the school in duecourse.

-If you wish to pursue the matter further, you have a right to a review of the circumstances of this case by the school's Governing Body.
+If you wish to pursue the matter further, you have a right to a review of the circumstances of this case by the school's governing body.

-Yours sincerely

-LA Officer / Chair of Governing Body

-(Letter updating a banning letter, from the LA or Governing Body, withdrawing ban to parent/carer with child/ren at theschool) Recorded delivery Dear On (give date) I wrote to you informing you that on the advice of the Head Teacher, I had withdrawn permission for you to come onto the premises of (insert name) School until (insert date) .
-To enable the Local Authority/Governing Body (delete as appropriate) to determine whether to confirm this decision, or to impose it for a longer period, I gave you the opportunity to give your written comments on the incident concerned by (give date) .
-I have not received a written response from you / I have now received a letter from you dated In the circumstances, and after consulting with the Head Teacher, I have decided that it is not necessary to confirm the decision, and I am therefore restoring to you the permission to come onto the school premises, with immediate effect.
-Nevertheless, I remain very concerned at the incident which occurred on (insert date), and I must warn you that if there is any repetition of your behaviour on that occasion, I shall not hesitate to withdraw permission for you to come onto the premises.
-Yours sincerely LA Officer / Chair of Governing Body
+(Letter updating a banning letter, from the LA or governing body, withdrawing ban: to parent/carer with child/ren at the school)

+On ..... (insert date) I wrote to you informing you that, on the advice of the head teacher, I had temporarily withdrawn permission for you to come onto the premises of (insert name) School.
+To enable me to determine whether to confirm this decision for a longer period, I gave you the opportunity to let me have your written comments on this incident by ...... (insert date)

+I have not received a written response from you / I have now received a letter from you dated ...... (insert date), the contents of which I have noted. (delete either sentence as appropriate)

+In the circumstances, and after consulting with the head teacher, I have decided that it is not necessary to confirm the decision, and I am therefore restoring to you the permission to come onto the school premises, with immediate effect.

+Nevertheless I remain very concerned at the incident which occurred on ...... (insert date), and I must warn you that if there is any repetition of your behaviour on that occasion, I shall not hesitate to withdraw permission for you to come onto the premises.

-(Letter from the LA or Governing Body following formal review of a banning letter extending ban to parent/carer with child/ren at the school)
+(Letter, from the LA or governing body, following formal review of a banning letter, extending ban: to parent/carer with child/ren at the school)